 7. Pack your lunch

 For those that work outside of the home, pack your lunch.
-This will save so much money, as well as, give the ability to make wise choices on what to consume.
+This will save so much money, as well as, give the ability to make wise, healthy choices on what to consume.
 For example, to help prevent a mid-afternoon slump where the idea of talking to one more client seems impossible, include plenty of healthy fats, protein and veggies to the lunch you bring to work.
-Not only will this provide more energy and patience throughout the work day, but the extra saved money at the end of the month will bring extra joy when you splurge on that grass-fed, grass-finished rib eye and fancy bottle of wine.
+Not only will this provide more energy and patience throughout the work day, but the extra saved money at the end of the month will bring extra joy when you splurge on that grass-fed, grass-finished rib eye and fancy bottle of wine